 Nothing says Christmas like dressing up in a Santa suit, sneaking into a home, tip-toeing past the tree, and throttling a security guard.
 That’s Hitman 2 all over – murder and looking fabulous while doing it.
-To celebrate the season, developer IO interactive has released a limited-time Christmas event for Hitman 2.
-It’s called Holiday Hoarders and it’s the same event the studio ran last year, but now in the updated Paris map.
-Best of all is that it’s completely free.
-Oh, it’s the most wonderful time of the year.
+To celebrate the season last year, developer IO interactive released a limited-time Christmas event for Hitman 2 called Holiday Hoarders in the updated Paris map.
+This year, IO Interactive ran 12 days of festive contracts instead, all of which concluded on Dec 24.

 Since we have had trouble making a simple burger as head chef at Chez Overcooked, the intimidating prospect of cooking a proper Christmas dinner – with all the trimmings, of course – strikes fear into our hearts.
 And it threatens the fragile ceasefire after the inevitable Christmas argument.

 This year Team 17 has put out a free update called Kevin’s Christmas Cracker.
 It includes five festive kitchens, some indulgent recipies (mince pies, Christmas pudding, and hot chocolate, if you’re asking), and an elf and snowman chef (just don’t get the latter too close to the oven, ok?).